onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 control layer, operators may choose to use multiple distinct controller types that manage resources in the execution environment corresponding to their assigned controlled domain such as cloud computing resources (network configuration (SDN-C) and application (App-C).
-Also, the Virtual Function Controller (VF-C) provides an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
+The App-C and SDN-C also support the Virtual Function Controller (VF-C) provides an ETSI NFV compliant NFV-O function that is responsible for lifecycle management of virtual services and the associated physical COTS server infrastructure.
 VF-C provides a generic VNFM capability but also integrates with external VNFMs and VIMs as part of an NFV MANO stack.